 Embedded systems are a crucial part of modern life, from consumer products to industrial applications.
 These systems rely on an integration of hardware and software in specific applications.
 Employers need engineers who understand how these components work together.

-ODU's electrical engineering technology degree will provide you with core courses in:
+ODU's electrical engineering technology program will provide you with core courses in: